44The International Hydrographic Organization

 Four international conferences were held.
 The first of these was the International Marine Conference (Washington, 1889); the second and third were the International Congress of Navigation (St. Petersburg, 1908 and 1912); and the fourth was the First International Hydrographic Conference, sponsored by Great Britain and France, held at London in 1919.

 The Bureau began its activities in 1921 with nineteen Member countries.
-Over the years, this membership has increased and ninety-one nations are now Member Governments.
+Over the years, this membership has increased and ninety-three nations are now Member Governments.

 The Principality of Monaco was selected as the seat of the Bureau, partly because of its central position, but largely because of the generous offer of Prince Albert I of Monaco - who was deeply interested in Oceanography - to provide accommodation for the Bureau in his Principality.
 The reigning Prince, SAS Prince Albert II has graciously extended the use of this accommodation indefinitely.

 The official representative of each Member Government within the IHO is normally the national Hydrographer, or Director of Hydrography, who, together with their technical staff and representatives of recognized observer organizations, meet at 3-yearly intervals in Monaco for an IHO Assembly.
 Assembly reviews the progress achieved by the Organization through its committees, sub committees and working groups, and adopts the programmes to be pursued during the ensuing 3-year period.
 A Secretary General and two Directors are elected to administer the work of the Organization during that period.
-The present directing committee is Secretary General Dr Mathias Jonas (Germany) and Directors Abri Kampfer (South Africa) and Mustafa Iptes (Turkey), who will stand down after the next Assembly in 2020.
+The present directing committee is Secretary General Dr Mathias Jonas (Germany) and Directors Abri Kampfer (South Africa) and Luigi Sinapi (Italy).

 The Secretary General and Directors, together with a small international staff of technical experts in hydrography and nautical cartography and locally recruited administrative support staff make up the 20 personnel of the IHO Secretariat in Monaco.
 The Secretariat of the IHO, coordinates and promotes the IHO's programmes and provides advice and assistance to Member States and others.